 Figure 1: Community taxonomic structure shift and recovery as seen with 16S rDNA amplicon sequencing.
 A: PCoA of weighted Unifrac dissimilarity matrix.
-B: Clustered heatmap of the weighted unifraq dissimilarity matrix, showing that 2017 is more simmilar to 2014/2015 than to 2016.
-C: Relative abundance of dominant phyla within the community, at different timepoints in the main (top) and supplementary (bottom) sites.
-D: Relative abundance of Archaea in the two sites throughout time; color change indicates estimated time of major rain.
+B: Clustered heatmap of the weighted unifraq dissimilarity matrix, showing that 2017 is more similar to 2014/2015 than to 2016.
+C: Relative abundance of dominant phyla within the community, at different timepoints in site 1 (top) and site 2 (bottom).
+D: Relative abundance of Archaea in the two sites over time; color change indicates the major rain event.

-To further validate the shift and subsequent recovery of halite community composition, the DNA from the main timeline samples was additionally sequenced with whole metagenome sequencing (WMG).
-Taxonomic profiling of the quality-controlled reads with KRAKEN confirmed that the community composition at higher taxonomic ranks remained largely unchanged in the two years preceding the rain (2014-09 and 2015-06), changed significantly following the rain (2016-02), and returned back to the pre-rain state in the following year (2017-02).
+To further validate the shift and subsequent recovery of halite community composition, the DNA from the timeline samples at site 1 was additionally sequenced with whole metagenome sequencing (WMG).
+Taxonomic profiling of the quality-controlled reads with KRAKEN confirmed that the community composition at higher taxonomic ranks remained largely unchanged in the two years preceding the rain (2014-09 and 2015-06), changed significantly following the rain (2016-02), and returned back to the pre-rain state in the following year (2017-02) (Fig??).
 At the domain level, we observed the decrease and subsequent recovery in the relative abundance of Archaea (mostly represented by Halobacteria), and the increase and subsequent decrease in the relative abundance of Bacteria (mostly represented by Bacteroidetes).